Han8931/go-pdf/README.md

 - Debian/Ubuntu: `sudo apt install golang-go poppler-utils`
 - Arch: `sudo pacman -S go poppler`

+### Execution Files

+You can use the pre-built binary for your platform from the latest GitHub Release (or from the `dist/` folder if you cloned the repo), place it somewhere on your `PATH`, and run it directly:
+1. Download the file that matches your OS/architecture:
+    - Linux: gorae
+    - macOS (Intel): gorae-darwin-amd64
+    - macOS (Apple Silicon / M1–M3): gorae-darwin-arm64
+    - Windows (64-bit): gorae-windows-amd64.exe
+2. Make it executable if needed (`chmod +x gorae-*` on Linux/macOS).
+3. Move it into a directory on your `PATH` (e.g., `~/.local/bin`, `/usr/local/bin`, or `%USERPROFILE%\bin`).
+4. Launch it from any terminal: `gorae`.

 ### Quick install (script)

 1. Clone this repository: